PWKad/berrycam-aurelia/blog/blog-post.md

 ```
 gulp bundle
 ```
-These tasks will also take a bit of time to complete - that is normal.
-The Pi is slow doing file IO and we are processing a lot of files.
+These tasks will also take a bit of time to complete.

 #### Run the server app
 Once all the above steps complete, you should have a built app ready to run.
 You should have a 'deploy' directory